microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/_index.md

 linkTitle: " Azure Kubernetes Service"
 weight: 1
 description: >-
-  If you do not yet have a Kubernetes cluster, the examples in this section walk through creating an AKS cluster and deploy Azure Arc Data Services on top of it.
+  If you do not yet have a Kubernetes cluster, the scenarios in this section will guide on creating an AKS cluster with Azure Arc enabled data services integration in an automated fashion using ARM template.
 ---